Holes In Money Tree Leaves? 3 Causes & Easy Fix!

 Powdery mildew

-Powdery mildew can seem similar to the mealybugs as these also have a cotton-like texture.
+Powdery mildew can seem similar to mealybugs as they also have a cotton-like texture.

-However, powdery mildew feels like powder, and you will notice them in a more significant amount on the foliage.
+However, powdery mildew feels like powder, and you will notice it more significantly on the foliage.
 This is a fungal disease that can cause various problems to the leaves.

-Powdery mildew loves high humidity, so you should place your money tree in an area with an average humidity level.
+Powdery mildew loves high humidity, so you should place your money tree in an area with average humidity.
 Putting it in the bathroom or kitchen is not ideal if the plant has a powdery mildew infection.

-Money trees as houseplants cannot tolerate direct sunlight.
-If your money tree is exposed to direct sunlight, the leaves will get scorched.
+Money trees cannot tolerate harsh direct sunlight.
+The leaves will get scorched if your money tree is exposed to direct sunlight.

-The scorched leaves become discolored and can turn yellow or brown, or even white at times.
-If you don’t take any action, these spots can turn into holes on the leaves.
+The scorched leaves become discolored and can sometimes turn yellow, brown, or even white.
+If you don’t act, these spots can turn into holes in the leaves.

 Protect your money tree from the direct sun by placing it in an area where it gets in direct sunlight.
-You can use sheer curtains if your plant is placed on the window or place the plant under shade if it is outdoors.
+You can use sheer curtains if your plant is placed on the window or under shade if it is outdoors.

 You can prune the sunburnt leaves as they cannot become healthy again.